ska-telescope/developer.skatelescope.org/src/tutorial/release-management/automate-release-process.rst

       poetry add recommonmark --group docs

-Create/Update the `conf.py` file to include `recommonmark` as an extension and make sure `.md` files are included as source file suffix.
+Update the `conf.py` file to include `recommonmark` as an extension and make sure `.md` files are included as source file suffix.

    .. code-block:: bash